dframe-docs/dframe/view/overview.rst

 How to load view?
 ===========

 In folder "View" is Index.php it's type of view.
-You can create difrent views for user or admin.
+You can create different views for user or admin.
 Just copy "Index.php" and rename to your own name.

 .. code-block:: php